Nagendra1997/mesibo-documentation/index.md

 ```

-Mount the directory containing your library which in this case is `/usr/lib64/mesibo/`, while running the mesibo containeras follows.
+Mount the directory containing your library which in this case is `/usr/lib64/mesibo/`, while running the mesibo container as follows.

 ```
 sudo docker run  -v /certs:/certs -v  /usr/lib64/mesibo/:/usr/lib64/mesibo/ \